Yandex Cloud

 1. Create a service account with the dataproc.agent and dataproc.provisioner roles.

-2. In Object Storage, create a bucket to store cluster logs and a virtual environment archive.
+2. In Object Storage, create a bucket to store cluster logs and the virtual environment archive.

 3. Configure an ACL for the bucket by granting the READ and WRITE permissions to the service account.